adkendall/DHPDocs/docs/FHIR Implementation/fhir_appointments.rst

 declined, tentative) and these responses are relayed back to the core system where appropriate action can be taken.

+For a business level description of the appointments service see :doc:`../Business Services/appointments.rst`

 FHIR Profiles
 -------------

-FHIR Profiles have been created and are included as an appendix.
+FHIR Profiles have been created and are available to download from this page.
 The Access Control Engine (ACE) in the PHF uses the profile, which must be specified in metadata, to make access control decisions based on scopes contained within the OAuth2 Access Token.
 There are two relevant scopes in the context of appointments: The first is **phfapi.admin** which gives full access to the PHF and is used by the Integration Hub for CRUD operations on appointments for any patient.
-The second is **phfapi.appointments** which is used by the CA to respond and update the status of appointments; this is limited access scope which grants only the permitted operations for appointments relating to the authenticated user.
+The second is **phfapi.appointments** which is not currently used but is intended to for use by a CA to respond to, and update the status of appointments; this is limited access scope which grants only the permitted operations for appointments relating to the authenticated user.